Asquera/elasticsearch-rake-tasks/README.md

 ./resources
 |-- elasticsearch
   |-- templates
-    |-- application
+    |-- my_index <--- your index name
       |-- mappings
-        |-- _default.yaml
+        |-- _default.yaml   <--- shared definitions
-        |-- type_a.yaml
+        |-- type_a.yaml     <--- a type
-        |-- ..
+        |-- ..              <--- other types
-      |-- settings.yaml
+      |-- settings.yaml     <--- index settings
-      |-- template_pattern
+      |-- template_pattern  <--- if you want to use this as a template,
+                                 this file holds your pattern
 ```

 The `elasticsearch` folder must be located under a `resources` folder in the root directory of your project.
-Inside the `templates` folder a list of directories define the indices for which mappings and settings are used from, in the example above an index `application` would the available.
+Inside the `templates` folder a list of directories define the indices for which mappings and settings are used from, in the example above an index `my_index` would the available.

+This will be configurable in future versions.

 The following folders & files are used:

 * `settings.yaml` defines the analyzers and filters that are made available for use in the type mappings
-* `template_pattern` is used for versioning and defines the current active index, e.g. `application-1.0`.
-It is useful in the re-indexing step to define what the new index should be
+* `template_pattern` is the template pattern, as described [elasticsearch index template guide](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-templates.html).
 * `mappings` is the folder where all type definitions reside.
 The files names must match exactly the document types that are indexed, e.g. when a document is of type Tweet, a `Tweet.yaml` (case sensitive) must be available in this folder describing the properties of such a document
 * `_default.yaml` is typically the base type definition from which all types inherit shared definitions